Jimmy MacCarthy: Return to performing (2008–2015)

 Between 2003 and 2008, MacCarthy took an extended hiatus from performing.
-Upon his return to the live scene, he played with a band consisting of Eleanor Healy (bass and vocals) and Martin Leahy (percussion and drums) to great acclaim.
-More recently, he has performed solo at venues throughout Ireland.
-Since he returned to the live scene MacCarthy has been performing new songs along with all the classics.
-In summer 2009, he made his first nationwide tour, doing gigs at big venues such as the National Concert Hall, the Cork Opera House and Galway Town Hall.
+Upon his return to the live scene, he played with a band consisting of Eleanor Healy (bass and vocals) and Martin Leahy (percussion and drums).
+He also performed solo at venues throughout Ireland.
+Since he returned to the live scene, MacCarthy performed new songs along with all the classics.
+In summer 2009, he made his first nationwide tour, doing gigs at venues such as the National Concert Hall, the Cork Opera House and Galway Town Hall.

-In addition, MacCarthy has played smaller venues in locations of note, including Kenmare, County Kerry, the town known as "Neidín", in Irish, after which he named his classic hit "As I Leave Behind Neidín".
+In addition, MacCarthy has played at smaller venues, including in Kenmare, County Kerry, the town known as "Neidín", in Irish, after which he named his song "As I Leave Behind Neidín".
 Deryn O'Callaghan, manager of the Carnegie Arts Centre, has said that, after he had commemorated the town in one of his songs, Jimmy MacCarthy would have a warm welcome whenever he played the venue.

 Prior to the release of his last album to date, MacCarthy had written over 100 new songs.
-The new album Hey-Ho Believe was released on 25 October 2010 and featured a new producer Donal Lunny.
+A new album, Hey-Ho Believe, was released on 25 October 2010 and featured a new producer Donal Lunny.
 This album included other musicians such as Eoin O'Neill, Anto Drennan and Graham Henderson.